Treaty of Greenville: Treaty line

 The treaty redefined with slight modifications the boundaries in Ohio established previously by the Treaty of Fort McIntosh in 1785 and reasserted in the Treaty of Fort Harmar in 1789.
 In particular, the western boundary, which formerly ran northwesterly to the Maumee River, now ran southerly to the Ohio River.

 Ohio had developed settlements and defined tracts of land prior to 1795, including the Western Reserve, the Seven Ranges survey area, the Virginia Military District, Symmes Purchase, and two Ohio Company purchases, all in eastern and southern Ohio, as well as the line of western forts built by Wayne through Fort Recovery along the Great Miami River valley.
-The boundary line would need to encompass all those territories, covering about two thirds of Ohio Country, within Whiteman's land.
+The boundary line would need to encompass all those territories, covering about two thirds of Ohio Country.

-The treaty line began at the mouth of the Cuyahoga River in present-day Cleveland and ran south along the river to the portage between the Cuyahoga and Tuscarawas Rivers in what is now known as the Portage Lakes area between Akron and Canton.
+The treaty line began at the mouth of the Cuyahoga River in present-day Cleveland and ran south along the river to the portage between the Cuyahoga and Tuscarawas Rivers in what is now Akron, then through the Portage Lakes area between Akron and Canton.
 The line continued down the Tuscarawas to Fort Laurens, near present-day Bolivar.
 From there, the line ran west-southwest to near present-day Fort Loramie on a branch of the Great Miami River.
 From there, the line ran west-northwest to Fort Recovery on the Wabash River near the present-day boundary between Ohio and Indiana.
 From Fort Recovery, the line ran south-southwest to the Ohio River at a point opposite the mouth of the Kentucky River in present-day Carrollton, Kentucky.
 Rufus Putnam, who had been appointed by George Washington as surveyor general of the United States, surveyed and marked the Treaty Line.

 Other parcels of land

 There were also other forts along the Great Lakes, such as Fort Miamis and other forts in Indiana, Michigan, and Ohio that the British had agreed to cede to the United States in the 1783 Treaty of Paris but had yet to evacuate.
 In Indiana, there was the Vincennes Tract, Clark's Grant, and the settlement at Ouiatenon to protect.

-The treaty also permitted established US Army posts and allocated strategic reserved tracts within the Indian Country to the north and the west of the ceded lands, the most important of which was the future site of Fort Dearborn (now Downtown Chicago) on Lake Michigan.
+The treaty also permitted established US Army posts and allocated strategic reserved tracts to the federal government within the Indian Country to the north and the west of the ceded lands, the most important of which was the future site of Fort Dearborn (now Downtown Chicago) on Lake Michigan.
 Other American lands within Indian Country included Fort Detroit, Ouiatenon, Fort Wayne, Fort Miami, and Fort Sandusky.

-The treaty exempted established settlements at Vincennes, Clark's Grant, various French settlements, and Fort Massac from relinquishment.
+The treaty exempted established settlements at St. Vincennes, General Clark's grant, various French settlements, and Fort Massac from relinquishment.